quickfeed/quickfeed/doc/dev.md

 Obtaining SSL certificates is free and easy with [Letsencrypt](https://letsencrypt.org/).
 First you must install any Letsencrypt client, for example [Certbot](https://certbot.eff.org/about/).
-Then run `sudo certbot---nginx -d <URL you wish to protect>`.
+Then run `sudo certbot-auto --nginx -d <URL you wish to protect>`.
 When working with Autograder, this should be the same URL you provide to GitHub OAuth2 application as callback URL.

+### Adding a new nginx endpoint

+1. Add a new server entry.
+2. Check that the new configuration is correct by running `nginx -t`.
+3. Restart nginx: `service nginx restart`.
+4. A new endpoint will require an ssl certificate.
+  - `certbot certificates` command will list all the active certificates
+  - to add the new endpoint to an existing certificate, run the following command:
+  `certbot-auto --nginx --cert-name <name of the existing certificate> -d <new endpoint url>`.
+  This will also add all the necessary ssl-related lines to the nginx configuration file.

 ## Errors and logging